 What is PLM Software?

-PLM software is an end-to-end, product development solution that empowers companies to boost innovation, modernize their businesses, streamline product development and simplify collaboration.
+Product lifecycle management software is an end-to-end, product development solution that empowers companies to boost innovation, modernize their businesses, streamline product development and simplify collaboration.
 PLM software is a ‘single version of the truth’ for real-time product-related data that connects people, products and development across the entire product lifecycle allowing you to develop products with one single platform.

 As consumer and market demands have evolved, PLM software has also changed to meet the needs of businesses to accommodate product development and business growth.
 Today, modern PLM solutions are more agile tools that have taken over its on-premise predecessor.

-What is a Modern PLM Software?
+What is a Modern PLM System?

 Cloud-based PLM software automatically updates product changes, advancements and industry compliance regulations in real-time.
 This means businesses no longer need an IT department to carry out updates and integrations, freeing time to allow teams to do what they do best — creating products.